Timing Windows¶

 claim_grace_slotslong enough for users in different time zones.

-The exact numbers are deployment- and network-dependent, so the docs avoid hardcoding constants.
+Exact numbers are deployment- and network-dependent, so the docs avoid hardcoding constants.